Everything you ever needed to know about SIM cards

 Can I use my SIM in multiple devices?

 Generally speaking, yes.
 But this really does depend on your mobile network and the type of device you’re putting your SIM into.
-SIM cards tend to work in any mobile phone they are put into, but if you put a SIM into a tablet or other kind of device they may not function fully.
+SIM cards tend to work in any mobile phone they are put into, as long as it's an unlocked phone, but if you put a SIM into a tablet or other kind of device they may not function fully.

 For example, if you put a SIM into a tablet device such as an iPad, you may be able to connect to the internet on your device but you won’t be able to receive text messages.